Realizing you just failed -Big Time- is not inspiring. You feel weak and totally demoralized.

 Many will reach this point and give up — unless, you are consciously ready for how to reinvent yourself.

 You can spend years in a stupor, then wake up to — “What the F-'k?”
-Then there is all kinds of trauma — drama because you never practiced how to reinvent yourself.
+Then there is all kinds of trauma — drama because you never practiced change.

-Who practices failure to come out the other side whole and good?
+Who practices failure and how to come out the other side whole and good?

 I think you should.